wajahatabbas27/step11_Cognito-All/README.md

 Lambda trigger
 Its a pre Sign up process , which will send the request and the response back to the user pool so it tells whether this user is needed to be allowed or not , basically its a two way authentication. <3

+## Conclusion

+This Repo starts from initially by start working from the userpool , and after that we start doing lambda trigger - to trigger the lambda function when required e.g pre signup as used in the step -01
+After that I used the userPool Client to access the clientSide with the credentials Then After It , I used to SignIn from any External Provider like Google and created the client credentials as well and also connect to the developers console as well there.